BenjWilley/Old-Website/README.md

 Short term website goals I want to achieve

- > learn to make commits/pulls to the github repository from my terminal
+ > Practice making commits/pulls to the github repository from my terminal

  > Make more interactable features.
 Think Games and APIs